kanej/openwit/docs/reviewer_notes.md

 $ ipfs daemon # to actually start a local IPFS node
 ```

  The OpenWit website attempts to connect to IPFS first by testing for `window.ipfs`.
 This will be available if you have installed [ipfs-companion](https://github.com/ipfs-shipyard/ipfs-companion) which is a plugin for Firefox and Chrome that will give your browser IPFS powers in the same way that Metamask does for Ethereum.
 If `window.ipfs` is not available the OpenWit website will fallback to booting an client-side IPFS node in the page itself.
 The downside is that connections between that node and other nodes (for instance your local go-ipfs node to which the oracle connects) are less predictable and consistent.
-I would recommend installing ipfs-companion and connecting it to your local node.
+I would recommend installing ipfs-companion and connecting it to your running local IPFS node.

 The architecture of the app then: